 9) The maximum permitted depth of a semi-detached dwelling is 14.0 metres.
 My proposal has a depth of 20.33 metres.

-How Does One Get Approvals for these Minor Variances?
+How Does One Get Approvals For Minor Variances?

 In order to do this, the following information had to be prepared and supplied in advance of the Hearing.